 I tend to code with my editor on the left, browser on the right.
 I want to use Safari all the time but the dev tools are awful.
 Plus it has so many shortcomings regarding web platform features.

-Chrome is greedy with resources and I worry about Google’s appetite for tracking everything we all do.
+Chrome is greedy with resources and I worry about Google’s appetite for tracking everything we all do (he writes with Google Analytics on this very site).
+So for Chromium based browsing and testing I favour Edge.

-That leaves Firefox which is great and my default on Linux, but no platform has it as the default rendering engine so you are always having to check other browsers anyway.
-So, I suppose Chrome and Safari.
+That leaves Firefox which is great but no platform has it as the default rendering engine so you are always having to check other browsers anyway.
+So, I suppose Edge/Chrome and Safari.
 Bah!

 RSS and WordPress